 However, some doctors will only recommend the ingredient when their patient is pregnant.
 “I recommend it mostly in the setting of pregnancy, since we know azelaic acid is quite safe in that setting, but it is not as potent as other options such as retinoids,” says Orange County, CA dermatologist Daniel Chang, MD.

 While prescription products such as Finacea Gel (15% azelaic acid) and Skinoren Cream (20% azelaic acid) are available from your dermatologist, over-the-counter products (commonly concentrations of 10%) can be found everywhere from Ulta to Sephora.
-Some favorites include The Ordinary Azelaic Acid Suspension 10% ($8)—Washinton, D.C. dermatologist Sarika Snell, MD says she recommends it to patients “all the time”—and Paula’s Choice 10& Azelaic Acid Booster ($39) and, for a swipe-and-go option, Farmacy Brighten Up 3% TXA Dark Spot Toner with Azelaic Acid ($34).
+Some favorites include The Ordinary Azelaic Acid Suspension 10% ($11)—Washington, D.C. dermatologist Sarika Snell, MD says she recommends it to patients “all the time”—Paula’s Choice 10& Azelaic Acid Booster ($39) and, for a swipe-and-go option, Farmacy Brighten Up 3% TXA Dark Spot Toner with Azelaic Acid ($34).
 To kick blemishes to the curb, try Tula Clear It Up ($38), which boasts salicylic and azelaic acids in one lightweight gel.